Bob Fenimore

+Robert Dale Fenimore (October 6, 1925 – July 28, 2010), nicknamed "the Blonde Bomber" and "Blonde Blizzard", was an American professional football halfback who played in the National Football League (NFL) for one season with the Chicago Bears in 1947.
+He played college football for the Oklahoma A&M Cowboys and was selected first overall by the Bears in the 1947 NFL draft.

-Robert Dale Fenimore (October 6, 1925 – July 28, 2010) known as the Blonde Bomber or Blonde Blizard was a halfback for the Oklahoma A&M football team from 1943 to 1946.
-Member of the 1945 National Championship Oklahoma A&M team.
-He was the first two-time All America selection from Oklahoma A&M and finished third in the Heisman voting in 1945, but still led the nation in rushing with 142 carries for 1,048 yards.
+He was member of the 1945 national champion Oklahoma A&M team.
+He was the first twice All-American selection from Oklahoma A&M and finished third in the Heisman Trophy voting in 1945, but still led the nation in rushing with 142 carries for 1,048 yards.

 Early life

 Bob Fenimore was born in Woodward, Oklahoma on October 6, 1925.
 As a youth, Fenimore was heavily involved with sports.
 His childhood home had a front yard that resembled a football field, sparking his early interest in the sport.
 Fenimore's interest in Oklahoma A & M (now Oklahoma State University) started early as well, even though his childhood sweetheart and later wife, Veta Jo, attended the University of Oklahoma.

 Fenimore began his attendance at Oklahoma A & M in 1943, working toward a degree in education.